 "Did you hear!?
 They're back!
 They're already back!"

 "How could we not?
 With you reminding us every three minutes?"
-Parzifal replied with an exhalation.
+Parzifal sighed.
 Built with the lean musculature of a runner, his legs strode into the corridor with grace.
 "Do you know how many we lost this time?"

 "Three out of four dozen."
 Parzifal's gaze at Reynald was stiff, but the younger redhead didn't even notice.
 "How is six percent a good number, especially given how young they... we are?
 Throwing good lives away..."